Ensuring that all people can fully access educational content is key to effective learning.

 1. Clear structure and simple navigation

-2. Alternative text in pictures
+2. Alternative text for images

-3. Proper contrasts
+3. Proper color contrast

 4. Subtitles and transcripts